Usha880/sales_insights-/README.md

-**Project Title:**
+Project Title:
-"**Sales Analysis Dashboard in  PowerBI"**
+Sales Analysis Dashboard in Power BI

-**Project Description:**
+Project Description:

-A power BI Project designed to provide in-depth sales insights,including trends,top-performing products,and regional sales distributions.This project uses data visualisation techniques to assist in data-driven decision-making for sales teams and management.
+This Power BI project provides comprehensive insights into sales performance, including trend analysis, identification of top-performing products, and a breakdown of sales by region.
+Using advanced data visualization techniques, the dashboard supports data-driven decision-making for sales teams and management.

-**key Features:**
+Key Features:

-...Sales trend analysis by month,quarter, and year ...Revenue by Markets
+Sales trend analysis by month, quarter, and year Revenue by markets
-...Sales Qty b Markets
+Sales quantity by markets
-...Top 5 customers and products based on Revenue
+Top 5 customers and products based on revenue

-**Data Source:**
+Data Source:
+The data for this analysis is sourced from a Kaggle SQL dump file, which includes tables such as customers, date, markets, products, and transactions.